 Melt butter in a sauté pan and cook shallots and leeks until the leeks (or sliced onions) begin to soften.
 Set aside.

-In a medium bowl, whisk together milk (or whipping cream, if using that), eggs, salt, and pepper.
+In a medium bowl, whisk together milk (or half-and-half, if using that), eggs, salt, and pepper.
 Fold in salmon, cheese, leeks, and chives.

 Pour egg mixture into the well-oiled pie pan, spreading evenly.
 Bake for 40-50 minutes until quiche is puffed and lightly browned.
 Serve with a green salad.